volodymyrhudyma/blog/content/blog/2020-04-26-getting-started-with-javascript.md

 You can reassign data of a different type to the variable and no error will be generated.

-It seems cool that you don't have to bother what type to use, but in most cases this approach leads to unexpected runtime errors:
+It seems cool that you don't have to bother what type to use, but in most cases, this approach leads to unexpected runtime errors:

 ```javascript
 let user = {